Narcissists are individuals:

 Also, as he suddenly said, the business of printing them again with his signature caused the distribution of aid to be delayed.

 The worst thing is that this gentleman governs in a very powerful and influential country.
-Because Ronaldo looks, there he is and if you want you listen to him and if not you don’t.
+Because Ronaldo looks, there he is, and if you want to listen to him, and if not you don’t.
 But Trump is a danger to his country and to the world.

 Edit: luckily for the world he lost the presidential election.
 Well, no, he didn’t, because everyone else was against him.
 Of course, he won.
 Oh my, that was so ridiculous…